 Using a projector can be very handy when needing to upscale your artwork onto the wall.
 Depending upon the power and quality of the projector will limit the size of the wall so have that in mind.

-There are pros and cons to using a projector in regards to you are needing additional resources to make it happen, eg electricity, the right lighting and position of the projector.
+There are pros and cons to using a projector in regards to you needing additional resources to make it happen, eg electricity, the right lighting and the position of the projector.

 I particularly like using a projector when having to paint typography as a part of the mural.

-It is similar in nature to the grid method but you are either using exsiting markings on the wall or adding some to the wall, eg masking tape or painted marks.
+It is similar in nature to the grid method but you are either using existing markings on the wall or adding some to the wall, eg masking tape or painted marks.

 You then take a photo of the wall with the markings and using your phone or iPad etc you superimpose the artwork over the photo of the wall using an app like Procreate.
 Add some transparency to the artwork so the wall and makings start to show through the artwork.